 The mission of the Aerospace Engineering program is to provide excellent undergraduate education in Aerospace Engineering that will prepare graduates to meet society’s changing needs and aspirations.

-The objectives of the Aerospace Engineering Program are to have graduates who, within the first four to six years after graduation are, either:
+The objectives of the Aerospace Engineering Program are to prepare graduates who, within the first four to six years after graduation are, either: